coreos/docs/etcd/etcd-live-http-to-https-migration.md

 # Enabling HTTPS in an existing etcd cluster

 This guide outlines the process of migrating an existing etcd cluster from HTTP communication to encrypted HTTPS.
-For added security, it also shows how to require TLS client-server certificates to authenticate connections.
+For added security, it also shows how to require TLS peer certificates to authenticate connections.

 ## Prepare cluster components